melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 A **design pattern** is a special type of concept that combines the best-practices, or the common standards, at every level of the program, object, or functions, and have already been optimized to a *currently* un-improvable level.

-Two examples of design patterns that I now have personal experience with is the Publish/Subscribe pattern and the join pattern implemented in [**Meteor-React**](https://guide.meteor.com/react.html), "a full-stack JavaScript platform for developing modern web and mobile applications."
+Two examples of *these* design patterns that I now have personal experience with is the Publish/Subscribe pattern and the join pattern implemented in [**Meteor-React**](https://guide.meteor.com/react.html), "a full-stack JavaScript platform for developing modern web and mobile applications."

 ---
 #### The great wall